Shardion/nonsense/README.md

 will be run, so you should set the launch options to
 \<nonsense binary\>` wrap `\<gamename\>` %command%`.

-Start your game, open Discord's Registered Games menu, click the tiny text that says *Add it!*, and then select \<gamename\>`.nonsense-game` from the list.
+Start your game, open Discord's Registered Games menu, click the tiny link text reading *Add it!*, and then select \<gamename\>`.nonsense-game` from the list.
 (Do not click the one that ends in ` (deleted)`.
 It might work, but not intentionally.)
 You can then scroll down to the list of Added Games, click the name \<gamename\>`.nonsense-game`, and change it to the title of any game listed on [IGDB](https://www.igdb.com/).

-## Why is this necessary?

-The only way for Discord to discover running games, assuming they don't support Rich Presence, is to scan all running processes.
-When Flatpak is in use, Discord can't see any other processes on the system.
-This is great for security, but also means that you can't set a Playing status for any process not running inside Discord's sandbox.

-I don't think Flatpak supports applications sharing PID namespaces with the host.
-Nonsense's approach has no security benefit, since it requires the application running the game to be able to break out of the Flatpak sandbox, which breaks sandboxing, by definition...

 ## Notes